 Alone on the Wall, Alex Honnold

-Risk, reward, and maintaining laser focus are among the topics examined by world-famous free soloist Alex Honnold in his recently-released book.
-In Alone on the Wall, Alex takes an introspective look as he narrates his seven greatest climbs.
+Risk, reward, and maintaining laser focus are among the topics examined by world-famous free soloist Alex Honnold.
+In, Alone on the Wall, Alex takes an introspective look as he narrates his seven greatest climbs.